tdgfrost/tdgfrost.github.io/index.md

     <p>I'm a doctor and PhD researcher at <strong>University College London</strong>, where I work
     on offline reinforcement learning for intensive care.
-My thesis explores the real-time optimisation of titratable drug infusions in the ICU using naturally timed data.</p>
+My thesis explores the real-time optimisation of titratable drug infusions in the ICU using naturally timed data (<a href="https://www.talkrl.com/episodes/thomas-frost-on-clinical-rl-with-natural-timings">as featured on TalkRL</a>).</p>

     <p>I trained in medicine at Oxford and have spent more than eight years working in the NHS in
     emergency medicine, first in Scotland and then in London.
 I still practice medicine and use my